xhlim/acs/intl.en-US/Block Chain/Quick start.md

 3. Click the **Values** tab.
 View or modify the corresponding deployment parameters.

+    -   dockerImageRegistry: Enter the container image repository address in the annotations as the value according to the region in which the blockchain network is to be deployed \(inside or outside China\).
-    externalAddress: Enter the EIP bound to the worker node to generate the connection profile.
+    -   externalAddress: Enter the EIP bound to the worker node to generate the connection profile.
     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/7392/2562_en-US.png)

 4. Click **DEPLOY**.
 5. Enter the cluster dashboard.
 Check the status of the pods related to the blockchain network.
-Wait until the status of all the pods becomes Running.
+Wait until the statuses of all the pods become Running.

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/7392/2563_en-US.png)